 - Fix any errors on your credit file

 - Use your credit rating to work out which lenders are likely to accept you

-- Use the Smart Search tool to find suitable lenders
+- Use the Eligibility Checker to find suitable lenders

 - Read the lender reviews and product pages to decide on a lender

 - Check the eligibility criteria to make sure the lender could accept you

 - Fill in your application honestly and accurately

 - Before submitting, check through your application for mistakes

 Warning: Late repayment can cause you serious money problems.
 For help, go to www.moneyadviceservice.org.uk